Whether it’s business or personal use, email is still the easiest, cost-effective and simplest mode of communication.

 After a successful account creation and phone verification, you will see a warning sign asking you to verify the ownership of the domain.
 But don’t worry, I will cover this in the next step.
 For now, click on the Continue Setup option.

 Once the signup process finishes, you will be guided to the domain verification page.
 Here is how the domain setup of Zoho Mail looks like:

 Verify Domain Ownership

-Zoho mail needs to verify the domain ownership to complete the process.
+Zoho mail needs to verify purchased domain ownership to complete the process.
 From the left pane, navigate to Verify Domain and then move to Select your DNS Manager.
 Expand your drop-down menu and choose your particular domain name provider.

 I selected Others as my domain is registered via Namecheap and it’s not mentioned in the available options.